Friday, 28 February 2014

 So I'm idling through the Guardian's 'Soulmates' column, as you do because it has good adjectives, and I am struck by the number of ladies and gentlemen who are looking for love - or possibly romance, friendship, affection, a good time, adventure, passion or felicity (yup, copied that last from someone's ad.)

 Which makes me think that nothing really changes, does it?
-In preparation for the sequel to Diamonds & Dust, which is all about the Victorian search for the perfect man, I have just finished reading a brilliant book called Shapely Ankle Preferr'd by Francesca Beauman.
+When I was researching for Honour & Obey, the sequel to Diamonds & Dust, which is all about the Victorian search for the perfect man, I read a brilliant book called Shapely Ankle Preferr'd by Francesca Beauman.
 It is the history of the Lonely Hearts Ad from 1695-2010.
 Yes, that is not a typo.

 Admittedly I know I am lucky in that Beloved Husband and I have been married for 39 years come this September, and although those of you who know us well would say that in our case it is definitely Mr Chalk wed Ms Cheese, we go along amicably and are looking forward to growing even older together.
 We still make each other laugh.
 A lot.
 In his case, every time I open my mouth and say something about football.